What's the Meaning Behind the Metal Stars

 Centuries ago, groups of religious refugees from Germany migrated towards Pennsylvania.
 Among those refugees were Amish and Mennonites – distinctively plain-dressed demographics – along with Lutherans.

-Terry Bishop, a florist at Mugford's Flower Shoppe in Westborough said the stars could be an evolved form of the pineapple, frequently used as a sign of welcome on people's doors.
+According to Terry Bishop, a florist at Mugford's Flower Shoppe in Westborough, the stars might be a developed variation of the pineapple, which is commonly placed on doors as a greeting.

 The Metal Stars on House: Real Meaning and Interesting History